Remote Read Replicas: Read-only topics in Tiered Storage

 How to create a Remote Read Replica

-Remote Read Replicas are duplicates of an existing topic, so you have to start with a cluster and a topic that will be the origin of the data.
+RRR topics are topics “decorated” with additional metadata, so you must start with a cluster and a topic that will serve as the origin of the data.
 This origin topic needs to be configured with archival storage, which you can enable in one of the following ways:

-1. If you set cloud_storage_enable_remote_write in the cluster configuration, then all topics will archive data to the cloud.
+1. If you set cloud_storage_enable_remote_write in the cluster configuration, then all topics will upload data to the cloud.

 2. If you set redpanda.remote.write in the topic configuration, then only the topics with this setting will archive data to the cloud.

-Whichever one you choose, you also have to set the following cluster properties:
+Whichever one you choose, you also have to set the following cluster properties for both the originating and the RRR clusters:

 • cloud_storage_enabled